-Our SEND pupils complete questionnaires annually to give us feedback and to ensure we support them to the best of our ability and cater for their needs most effectively.
+Our SEND pupils give us feedback and to ensure we support them to the best of our ability and cater for their needs most effectively.

 During Annual Reviews for pupils with EHCPs, the child takes an active role and presents their development over the year to those in attendance and/or their voice is presented in a prominent manner, if they are not able to present in person.